Stannieman/HomeCloud/Host/Storage management.md

 First attach the backup drive to the computer.

 Now open the LUKS partition and bring the drive online.\
-`sudo cryptsetup --type2 open /dev/sdb encryptedsdb && sudo zpool online storage encryptedsdb`
+`sudo cryptsetup --type luks2 open /dev/sdb encryptedsdb && sudo zpool online storage encryptedsdb`

 Now the backup drive should resilver.
 Resilvering happens in the background so we need to manually check\